segmentio/segment-docs/src/connections/storage/warehouses/redshift-useful-sql.md

 | Initech | Technology | 600       | Premium | 2021-12-20 19:44:03 |
 | Initech | Technology | 349       | Free    | 2021-12-18 17:18:15 |

-If you want to see a group’s traits at a previous point in time, this query is useful (To get this table for your groups, replace ‘initech’ with your source slug).
+If you want to see a group's traits at a previous point in time, this query is useful (To get this table for your groups, replace 'initech' with your source slug).

 If you only want to see the most recent state of the group, you can convert the groups table into a distinct groups table by viewing the most recent groups call for each account.